 - Add the milk and broth and whisk well to incorporate the flour into the liquid.

-- Bring the mixture to a boil and whisk well until the soup is very thick, anywhere from 2-5 minutes.
+- Bring the mixture to a boil and simmer uncovered while whisking until the soup is very thick, anywhere from 2-5 minutes.

-- Taste the soup (careful, it will be hot) and add additional salt if needed.
+- Taste the soup (careful, it will be hot) and season with salt and pepper if needed.